Welcome

 About

 Her work today integrates this lived understanding with trauma-informed, relational psychotherapy, allowing her to meet clients with both compassion and discernment.
+Her philosophy is rhythm over force, depth over noise, and authenticity over performance.

 If something here resonates with you, click the link below to schedule a complimentary consultation call — a chance to connect and see if it feels like a good fit.